Published July 16, 2018. Updated December 2, 2023. Open access. | Purchase book ❯ |

 Spanish common names: Iguana enana rugosa, lagartija de palo de escamas ásperas.

 Recognition: ♂♂ 34.2 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=13.0 cm. ♀♀ 31.3 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=11.9 cm..1 Enyalioides anisolepis can be distinguished from other lizards in its area of distribution by having a light bluish green to brownish coloration, dorsal surfaces granular with scattered conical scales, a strongly projected spiny vertebral crest (Fig. 1), and a skull roof (casque head flattened at the top).1 The most similar species is E. praestabilis, but the dorsal scales in this other woodlizard are homogenously low rather than heterogenous.1,2 Another congener, E. laticeps, also occurs in the Río Mayo basin, but this species can be recognized by its longitudinal pale stripe running from the corner of the mouth to the tympanum.2
+Snout–vent length=11.9 cm..1 Enyalioides anisolepis can be distinguished from other lizards in its area of distribution by having a light bluish green to brownish coloration, dorsal surfaces granular with scattered conical scales, a strongly projected spiny vertebral crest (Fig. 1), and a skull roof (casque head flattened at the top).1 The most similar species is E. praestabilis, but the dorsal scales in this other woodlizard are homogeneously low rather than heterogeneous.1,2 Another congener, E. laticeps, also occurs in the Río Mayo basin, but this species can be recognized by its longitudinal pale stripe running from the corner of the mouth to the tympanum.2

 Natural history: Enyalioides anisolepis is a terrestrial to semi-arboreal lizard that is difficult to observe due to its intricate camouflage.3 This species inhabits both pristine and heavily disturbed foothill rainforests, as well as forest remnants within a matrix of pastures, occurring in greater densities near streams and rivers.3 Rough-scaled Dwarf-Iguanas are typically active at ground level during the daytime, with a tendency to roost at night on stems and tree trunks 0.2–1.5 m above the ground.3 They often sleep in proximity to their dens, which are holes in the ground where they retreat if disturbed.3 Individuals of E. anisolepis employ various strategies to avoid predators, such as remaining motionless and blending seamlessly with the vegetation or swiftly moving into the cover of surrounding plants.
 When captured, males of this species undergo a remarkable coloration change, transitioning from bright green to dark brown.3

 Conservation: Vulnerable Considered to be facing a high risk of extinction in the mid-term future..
-Enyalioides anisolepis is listed in this category due to its extent of occurrence, which is smaller than 5,000 km2, and its habitat, which is severly fragmented and experiencing a continuous decline in both extent and quality.
+Enyalioides anisolepis is listed in this category due to its extent of occurrence, which is smaller than 5,000 km2, and its habitat, which is severely fragmented and experiencing a continuous decline in both extent and quality.
 The valley of the Río Mayo faces numerous intricate threats, including logging, agricultural expansion, mining, and hydroelectric projects.4

-Distribution: Enyalioides anisolepis is native to the valley of the Río Mayo in extreme southern Ecuador and northern Peru (Fig. 2).
+Distribution: Enyalioides anisolepis is native to the valley of the Río Mayo in extreme southern Ecuador and northern Perú (Fig. 2).

 Etymology: The generic name Enyalioides, which comes from the Latin words Enyalius (a genus of neotropical lizards) and the suffix oides (=similar to), refers to the similarity between lizards of the two genera.
 The specific epithet anisolepis is derived from the Greek words anisos (=unequal) and lepis (=scale), and refers to the heterogeneous dorsal scales.1